Hawtai B11

-The Hawtai B11 (华泰 B11) is a midsize sedan produced by Shandong Province-based Chinese auto maker Hawtai.
+The Hawtai B11 (华泰 B11) is a full-size sedan produced by Shandong Province-based Chinese auto maker Hawtai.

 Overview

 The Hawtai B11 was originally previewed as a preproduction concept on the 2010 Beijing Auto Show.
 Production started in August 2010, and was listed and priced by December 2010 with prices ranging between 119,700 yuan and 143,700 yuan.

 At the 2012 Beijing Auto Show Hawtai presented a more upmarket "Luxury Series" variant, essentially luxurious versions of the existing B11 sedan alongside the luxurious version of the Baolige.

 Powertrain

 Power of the B11 comes from a 1.8 liter turbo engine and 2.0 liter turbodiesel engine.
 The 1.8 liter turbo engine is supplied by SAIC and delivers 160 hp and 215 nm, while the Huatai 2.0 liter turbo diesel engine version is designated for export with 150 hp and 310 nm.
 Gearbox options include a 4-speed automatic transmission or 5-speed manual transmission.